-As Social Bite we started at the end point by giving homeless people jobs.
-Our plan now is to work backwards.
+As Social Bite we started at the endpoint by giving homeless people jobs.
+Our plan now is to work backward.

-We approached Edinburgh City Council and asked them for a piece of land where we can build accommodation for up to 20 people from a homeless backgrounds along with space for a vegetable garden, chicken coup and furniture workshop.
-I’m delighted to say that Edinburgh Council have donated to us a large piece of land in the Granton area of the city for as long as it remains undeveloped.
+Back in 2017 we approached Edinburgh City Council and asked them for a piece of land where we can build accommodation for up to 20 people from homeless backgrounds and we were delighted that Edinburgh Council donated to us a large piece of land in the Granton area of the city for as long as it remains undeveloped.

-Our next challenge was to find a innovative, low cost housing model to use to give us a realistic chance of building the village.
+Our next challenge was to find an innovative, low-cost housing model to use to give us a realistic chance of building the village.
 The criteria for the housing was that:

-- It had to be an beautiful and uplifting living environment
+- It had to be a beautiful and uplifting living environment

 - It had to be pre-fabricated off-site and movable

 - Each 2 bedroom house had to cost around £30,000 to give us a realistic chance of raising the funds to make it happen.

 We went on to find an amazing designer and Craftsman called Jonathan Avery in Linlithgow who first built a house prototype that was exhibited at St Andrew Sq in Edinburgh.

 We now have 20 of these houses at The Social Bite Village in Granton providing a safe and supportive living environment for someone in a situation of homelessness for around 12 - 18 months.
 During their tenancy, we will ensure they receive extensive support in a controlled environment where residents will receive everything they need including counseling, money management guidance, cooking lessons, exercise, and therapy.
 Residents will also learn new skills to help get their life back on track.